Richard Emanuel: Early career

 In 1990, Emanuel founded his first company, DX Communications, which operated in the cellular telecoms sector.
 The company was a one person start-up and was funded initially by his own savings and a £500 loan from his grandmother, Ivy.
 In the years that followed, DX grew to an organisation of over 1,000 people, with operations across the UK.
 In September 1999, the company was acquired by British Telecom's subsidiary BT Cellnet for a reported £42m.
 Emanuel remained active in the telecom and technology sector through the 2000s, building a number of companies in mainland Europe and North Africa.

 Business career

 Emanuel's primary business and investment focus is working with high-growth technology companies.

-In March 2020 he joined the Executive Team of MARSS Group, a technology company focused on the protection of lives and critical infrastructure, and one of the fastest-growing companies in Europe.
-His role at the company is Executive Chairman.
+In March 2020 he joined the Board of MARSS Group, a technology company focused on the protection of lives and critical infrastructure.

-He also has a personal interest in the healthy ageing space.
-He is the co-founder of Lumity Life, a company providing a healthy ageing and immune support supplement range, and in 2020, co-founded Brain Health Network, an organisation dedicated to helping people lower their risk of dementia and to keep their brain healthy as they age.
-He became interested in the emerging research indicating that it is possible to significantly lower the risk of developing neurodegenerative diseases such as Alzheimer’s (the most common type of dementia) – in part by maintaining a healthy brain.
+He also co-founded Brain Health Network, an organisation dedicated to helping people lower their risk of dementia and to keep their brain healthy as they age.
+He became interested in the growing body of research indicating that it is possible to significantly lower the risk of developing neurodegenerative diseases such as Alzheimer’s (the most common type of dementia) – in part by maintaining a healthy brain.
 This area is of personal importance for Emanuel, whose mother had dementia.